How Aggressive Are Honeybees?

 The bigger the colonies, the more tendency for the honeybees to become aggressive.
 Honeybees are good at growing in numbers, making them viable for the fast production of honey and storing it up.

-Honey is a very important resource, of which they intend to keep protected, especially during scarcity in the winter.
+Honey is a very important resource, which they intend to keep protected, especially during scarcity in the winter.

 While beekeeping, it’s best to know this so your precious honeybees won’t hurt you.
 Try to stay clear as much as possibles unless you have something urgent to do.